Miami Traffic Crimes Attorneys

 Find an Attorney for Criminal Traffic Charges in Miami, FL

 If you were charged with a Criminal Traffic Offense in Miami, Florida, or Miami-Dade County, then you should speak with an experienced criminal defense attorney about your case.
 If you missed a court date and a warrant was issued for the failure to appear (FTA), then call for a free consultation.

-E.J.
-Hubbs aggressively defend people who face criminal traffic charges throughout the Greater Miami area.
+Criminal and immigration attorney E.J.
+Hubbs aggressively defend people who face criminal traffic charges throughout the Greater Miami area – including those who are non-US citizen and may be concerned with deportation or other immigration issues resulting from criminal charges.
 After an arrest for a criminal traffic arrest in Miami-Dade County, attorney E.J.
 Hubbs represents clients throughout Kendale Lakes and Tamiami to the West and South Miami, Kendall, Homestead and Cutler Bay to the South, as well as communities North of Miami International Airport such as Hialeah and Miami Gardens.

 to schedule a free initial appointment to discuss your traffic charges.